-- Python 3.4+

-- · numpy and gdspy packages

-- Genus, Innovus, and Calibre licenses

-- For ASAP7 specifically:

-- Download the ASAP7 PDK tarball to a directory of choice but do not extract it.
+- Python 3.4+ - numpy and gdspy packages. gdspy must be version 1.4. - Genus, Innovus, and Calibre licenses - For ASAP7 specifically: - Download the ASAP7 PDK v1p5 tarball to a directory of choice but do not extract it.
 The tech plugin is configured to extract the PDK into a cache directory for you.

-- If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
-They may live outside extra\libraries at your discretion.

-- Innovus version must be >= 15.2 or <= 18.1 (ISRs excluded).
+Note: v1p5 of the PDK is not publicly available, and you will need to contact the developers for it.
+The v1p7 version that is publicly released currently has several critical issues which prevent it from being fully integrated into the Hammer flow. - If you have additional ASAP7 hard macros, their LEF & GDS need to be 4x upscaled @ 4000 DBU precision.
+They may live outside extra_libraries at your discretion. - Innovus version must be >= 15.2 or <= 18.1 (ISRs excluded).